kriwil/labster-wiki-dump/markdown/0066_DNA_sequencing.md

 nucleotides.** Fragments of all different lengths are produced, each terminated with a coloured stop nucleotide.
 When the fragments are size separated in the gel, the order of colours will indicate the sequence.
-](Sangersequencing.gif "Sequencing is performed with one primer and two types of nucleotides.
+](/wiki/Sangersequencing.gif "Sequencing is performed with one primer and two types of nucleotides.
 Fragments of all different lengths are produced, each terminated with a coloured stop nucleotide.
 When the fragments are size separated in the gel, the order of colours will indicate the sequence. ")

 Sequencing is a technique used for "reading" the order of bases in a DNA fragment.
 Small DNA fragments, whole genes, or even genomes can be